[ I ]

 "Hey—" I started, and then realized that it was Law and he'd done it on purpose.
 Sometimes I thought that maybe if Law and I just like…went out somewhere and beat the shit out of each other, he'd quit having such a problem with me.
 I honestly had no fucking clue what I'd ever done.

 "What the hell does that mean?"
-I said.
 They were pretty basic rectangular black frames.
-They were new; I'd gotten them right before the fall semester, because my dumb jock brother had snapped my old pair in half during the summer by throwing a basketball right at my face.
-Our parents had made him pay for these new ones.
+I'd picked them out.
+They were new; I'd gotten them right before the fall semester because my dumb jock brother had snapped my old pair in half during the summer by throwing a basketball right at my face.
+Our parents had made him pay for these ones.
 My sister had told me they were a little scene-kid, but I didn't know what that even meant.
 Even less than what Law had just said.

-"You look like some kind of hipster faggot," Law said.
+"You look like some kind of goddamn hipster," Law said.
 He said it casually but it wasn't just joking around, saying dumb shit for laughs.
 When he said this kind of stuff to me, it was mean and purposeful and he meant it.

 "Law, lay off," I said, automatically.
 Getting a hard time from guys like him wasn't real new to me, and Law never brought anything original to the table.
 Especially that thing with my last name; I'd been hearing that since middle school.
 Law'd pretty much started up with it the first day we'd met, back in freshman year when he'd been Martin's roommate, so by now I didn't expect much more from him.
 And he probably didn't expect much from me back, either.
 We were just never gonna be pals.